 The fat switch also helps to make the III sound bigger than it is, beefing up the bottom-end and boosting the preamp along the way.
 With humbuckers, the amp starts to overdrive with the volume at five, and even at low volumes it sounds saturated and chunky.

 However, keep the preamp volume low, and you'll definitely want to run your drive pedals into the front-end; they sound smooth and responsive through such a bright, clear clean channel, and make this our favourite pedal platform of the lot - even if there might not be quite enough headroom to keep the amp crystal-clear at gig volume.

 In summary, this latest Blues Junior is by no means lacking in performance.
-What it lacks in versatility, it makes up for in sound, and while it doesn't sound as big as other amps, its no-brainer operation and light weight make it a combo you wouldn't mind loading into the car after a gig.
+What it lacks in versatility, it makes up for in sound, and while it doesn't sound as big as other 1x12s, its no-brainer operation and light weight make it a combo you wouldn't mind loading into the car after a gig.